cdehek/note-taker/README.md

 ### Installing/Using
 ```
 Once you have the necessary files, to get started simply run the app.js file and answer the prompt questions!

-You can also visit this link to see it in action:

 ```